 These consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern which assumes that the Company will be able to continue for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
-The Company estimates it has sufficient working capital to continue operations for the upcoming year.
+The Company estimates it has adequate financial resources to satisfy its obligations over the next 12 month period.